netket/netket-website/_docs/learning/introduction.md

 In addition to finding the ground-state of a given Hamiltonian, there are other learning tasks that can be performed using the machines implemented in NetKet.
 For example, supervised learning with *Born machines* (3,4), or unsupervised learning to perform state-reconstruction (5).

 The corresponding learning algorithms will be implemented in future versions of NetKet.
-See also our [Challenges]({{ "/challenges/home/" | prepend: site.baseurl }}), if you would like to contribute to the developments in these directions.
+See also our [Challenges]({{ "/challenges/home/" | prepend: site.baseurl }}), if you would like to contribute to developments in these directions.

 ## References
 ---------------